 Solid food The maximum energy intake over the course of a lifetime is 50 kcal/kg bw/day.
 50 kcal corresponds to 25 g foods.
 Therefore, adults ingest 25 g foods per kg bw per day.
 Assuming that 50% of the food is processed food, the daily consumption will be 12.5 g processed foods per kg bw.
-It is further assumed that, in average, all processed food contains 25% starch (or starch-derived) dry matter = 3.12 g starch derived dry matter per kg bw per day.
-Liquids The maximum intake of liquids (other than milk) is 100 ml/kg bw/day.
-Assuming that 25% of the non-milk beverages is processed, the daily consumption will be 25 ml processed beverages per kg bw.
-It is further assumed that all processed beverages contain 10% starch hydrolysates = 2.50 g starch derived dry matter per kg bw per day.
-It is assumed that the densities of the beverages are ~ 1.
+Since the baking process on average results in 140 g of final baked product from 100 g of flour, it is further assumed that all processed food contains 70% flour = 8.75 g flour per kg bw per day.